raphaelramosds/cluster/README.md

 Although everything is going to work, this cluster is not ready to be published on a production enviroment due to security reasons.
 And I'm not proud of this.
 So here some things to do in order to make it more security

 - Once the cluster is up, you should follow the steps on [MongoDB Replica set with auth mode](./config/mongodb/README.md) so Debezium can **safely** monitor MongoDB collections.
+- Containers are running with root permissions, but one should create an user on Dockerfile for them

 ## References